 How to Make Sure Baby is Feeding Enough

 To assure baby is feeding often enough, rather than thinking in terms of “feeding every __ hours for ____ minutes,” simply make a check mark for each successful latch with sustained rhythmic sucking during a 24 hour period.
-Each attempt may *realistically* last anywhere from 45 minutes (for a dyad where there are repeated latch attempts or when supply hasn't yet met demand in the early days) to as short as 5 (yes five!) minutes for an active full term baby with a good deep latch and adequate supply/fast let-down in mom.
+You can use the chart below.

-The key is to allow baby to spontaneously release the breast, burp, offer second breast if baby still interested, but no need to worry about “how long” baby was on the breast.
+The key is to allow baby to spontaneously release the breast and burp.
+Then offer the second breast if baby still interested but there’s no need to worry about “how long” baby was on the breast.

 For more info on early nursing, watch Labor & Delivery Nurse Meghan explain here:

 - Franchise & Company Info

 - Hiring Help